A defendant who is charged with a criminal offense has the right to demand a trial on the charge, and in most cases has the right to a trial by jury.

 If a case is scheduled for jury trial, the parties engage in a process of jury selection, through which the court empanels potential jurors who then go through a selection and screening process to try to ensure that the defendant's jury will be fair and impartial.

 A pool (or panel) of prospective jurors is summoned to the court to perform jury duty.
 Members of the pool are randomly selected to sit on the jury panel and, once selected, are questioned.

 Depending upon the court, the questioning may be conducted by the attorneys, by the judge alone, or by both the judge and the attorneys.
 This process of questioning is called voir dire.

 During voir dire the prosecutor and defense attorney may object to prospective jurors:

 Once a panel of jurors is approved by the prosecutor and defense, the panel is sworn in.
-This is an important point in a trial, as it is the point where jeopardy is said to attach such that, if the case is dismissed for reasons not attributable to the defense, the defendant cannot be again tried for the offense.
+This is an important point in a trial, as it is the point where jeopardy is said to attach.
+If case is later dismissed for reasons not attributable to the defense, once jeopardy attaches the defendant cannot be again tried for the same offense.

 Instruction of the Jury